Neonatal nursing: Australia

 In Australia, a neonatal nurse first needs to be a Registered Nurse (RN) or Midwife.

 Two years of nursing experience are needed, as is practical experience and employment in the neonatal unit before being eligible to undertake postgraduate studies in neonatal nursing.
 This usually requires undertaking a Graduate Diploma Degree in Clinical Nursing.

+Neonatal nursing across the globe and mortality rates

+Though different countries require different qualifications and have different resources, the end goal is the same.
+To decrease neonatal mortality rates and to provide beneficial and life-saving care.
+Studies are constantly being done around the globe comparing and trying to understand neonatal mortality rates in different regions.
+Due to more recent funding to provide life-saving methods and more time and money for data analysis, the global neonatal mortality rate has decreased by nearly 51 percent between the years of 1990 and 2017.
+Efforts made by researchers and neonatal nurses around the globe are continuing daily to decrease mortality rates every year.

 Academy of Neonatal Nursing

 The Academy of Neonatal Nursing was founded in 2001 and serves as a professional organization for neonatal nurses.
 Nurses who belong to the organization have the ability to locate continued education, apply for scholarships and awards, and receive other benefits.
-They can also receive the Academy's healthcare journal, Neonatal Network.
+They can also receive the academy's healthcare journal, Neonatal Network.